 To delete a note, click the Delete note button .
 You can also delete a note from the Documentation tab by clicking the Delete note button when the topic is displayed.

-To copy a path to the clipboard, right-click the link in the help topic and click Copy shortcut on the context menu.
-Alternatively, click the Copy link to clipboard button in the text box.
+To copy a path to the clipboard, right-click the link in the help topic and click Copy link on the context menu.